JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-2019.2.md

 ## Updates for multinode setup

-### Optimized server-side patches download on agents

-Since this release, agents can download server-side patches from secondary nodes – not only from the main server, as it was before.

-Server-side patches are mostly used when an agent cannot find a VCS client executable (for example, Git or Perforce) on an agent machine.
-In this case, the agent will request the server to create a patch with VCS changes and send it to the agent.
-Now, if you assign the "_[VCS repositories polling](configuring-secondary-node.md#Assigning+Responsibilities)_" and "_[Processing data produced by builds](configuring-secondary-node.md#Assigning+Responsibilities)_" responsibilities to a secondary node, the agents will be able to request patches from this node as well, which significantly reduces the load on the main server.

 ### User-level actions on secondary nodes

 In previous versions of TeamCity, secondary nodes provided a read-only interface.
 It was not possible to add builds to the queue, tag/pin builds, or perform any other user-level actions.
 With this release, it changes.
 Now, if a secondary node is granted any responsibility (that is it does not act as a read-only server), it will enable build actions for users.